jon-brandy/hackthebox/Categories/Machines/Wifinetic/README.md

 ## Lessons Learned:
 - FTP Anonymous Login (information disclosure).
 - Enumerating Wireless Network Interfaces.
-- Identifying which network interface used as Access Point and which one is used as the WIFI Client.
+- Identifying which network interface used as Access Point (BSSID) and which one is used as the WIFI Client.
 - Dump Detailed each of Wireless Network Configurations (identified misconfig).
-- Bruteforce WPS PIN using reaver (gained root access to the actual WIFI).
+- Bruteforce WPS PIN using reaver (gained root access to the actual WIFI, because we could also get the PSK).

 ## STEPS:
 > PORT SCANNING